 When a new technology emerges onto the business landscape, it is often met by a degree of distrust, confusion, and fear.
 It is a fundamental part of human nature to be wary of things that we don’t understand.
 In the past, people have been sceptical of everything from fax machines and touch-tone phones to email and flash drives.

 The sudden increase in the use of artificial intelligence and machine learning in the past 5-10 years is no different.
-The AI revolution has given many a feeling of trepidation about what it is, what it does, how it works, and how likely it is to replace them.
+The AI revolution has given many people a feeling of trepidation about what it is, what it does, how it works, and how likely it is to replace them.
+Perhaps explainable AI can alleviate these fears.

-The latter might be more worrisome than the other three combined for some people.
+The fear of AI-driven job replacement might be the most worrisome concept for some people.
 They point to historical indicators where technological breakthroughs were good for the industry, but a death knell to a subset of its employees, such as robots building cars in the automotive industry.
 Even the moniker ‘AI’ can carry a certain fear of becoming outdated for some people, particularly anyone who’s ever read Isaac Asimov’s I, Robot or watched any classic science fiction such as the Terminator movies, 2001: A Space Odyssey or the TV series Battlestar Galactica.

 To properly use any sort of tool or technology, we must understand it to the point of trusting it to do its job to help us do ours.
 Mega-corporations like Amazon, Google, and Facebook have been using AI for years, but even most of their employees are not completely familiar with how their processes work.